 However, I know many people who set their savings goals and live off the rest without budgeting per se.
 That is fine too and I say pick what works for your personality but remember the ultimate goal is to drive that savings rate up!

 Superpower #3 – Embrace a Growth Mindset

-Now that I”m not in a constant state of stress over my finances, I have more capacity for growth mindednesses.
-Growth-minded means seeing a problem as something to be solved.
-It means if I discover something I’m not good at, I can become a student of that thing.
-It means giving myself grace.
+Now that I’m not in a constant state of stress over my finances, I have more capacity for growth mindednesses.
+Being growth-minded means seeing a problem as something to be solved.
+Additionally, it means if I discover something I’m not good at, I can become a student of that thing.
+It also means giving myself grace.
 If you want to learn more about growth mindsets, I highly recommend reading, Growth Mindset by Carol Dweck.